CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 The tasks with display ids 1, 2 and 3 will be marked as completed.
 ```

-The changes are as shown below. <br>
+The changes are as shown below.
+The 3 tasks will move to the done panel at a go. <br>
 <img src="images/userguide/afterMarking.png" width="600"><br>